iuliiazhelem/Auth0CognitoIntegration/README.md

 </array>
 ```

-##### For configuring Google authentication you need to download your own `GoogleServices-Info.plist` file from [this wizard](https://developers.google.com/mobile/add?platform=ios) and replace it with existing file.
-Also please find REVERSED_CLIENT_ID in this file and add it to CFBundleURLSchemes.
+##### For configuring Google authentication you need to download your own `GoogleServices-Info.plist` file from [this wizard](https://developers.google.com/mobile/add?platform=ios) and replace it in the existing file.
+Also please find the  REVERSED_CLIENT_ID in this file and add it to the CFBundleURLSchemes.
 For more details about connecting your app to Google see [this link](https://auth0.com/docs/connections/social/google) and [this iOS doc](https://auth0.com/docs/libraries/lock-ios/native-social-authentication#google):

 - CFBundleURLSchemes